brandoshmando/ao-smuggler/README.md

 Mulerator
 =========

 Mulerator is a Clojure program/lib that is used to determine the highest value combination of pre-packaged dolls for a drug smuggler to use.
-Before you jump to any conclusions, its actual intent is to solve the [doll-smuggler](https://github.com/micahalles/doll-smuggler) problem as laid out by [Atomic Object](http://atomicobject.com/).
+Before you jump to any conclusions, its actual intent is to solve the [doll-smuggler](https://github.com/micahalles/doll-smuggler) problem laid out by [Atomic Object](http://atomicobject.com/).
 The problem is a variant of the knapsack problem.

 Basic Setup
 ===========